10 Blue Ribbon Secrets that Grandma Used to Grow the Best Heirloom Tomatoes

 Grandma was no sloucher.
-Every year she started planning for the Fall Fair in January, with the seed catalogs, a cup of herbal tea, her garden journal, and a black marker.
-With her shorter growing season there were no second chances.
+Every year she started planning for the Fall Fair in January, with the seed catalogues, a cup of herbal tea, her garden journal, and a black marker.
+With her shorter growing season, there were no second chances.
 Grandma knew the blueprint to get that coveted blue ribbon for the best heirloom tomatoes.
 A win at the fair meant a few extra dollars for seeds, garden tools, and maybe lunch at the fair.
 With these 10 secrets you, too, can get that coveted blue ribbon for the best heirloom tomatoes.

-1. Grandma chose her seed wisely
+1. Grandma chose her seeds wisely

 Buy your heirloom tomato seeds from the best heirloom tomato seed source

 Growing good tomatoes begins with the best quality seed.
 You may be surprised to know that different seed companies have different standards for germination rates and the age of their seed.
 I’ve consistently had stellar germination from Baker Creek Seed.
 In fact this week, I did a germination test on Telegraph Cucumber seeds that I purchased from Baker Creek Seed in 2012.
 Cucumber seed has a short life of about 3 years.
 But this Baker Creek Seed had 100% germination.
-Last year I grew some heirloom purple cauliflower from 7 year old Baker Creek Seed.
+Last year I grew some heirloom purple cauliflower from 7-year-old Baker Creek Seed.
 I planted way too many, thinking I’d have poor germination because the seed was so old.
 But I think every seed germinated.

 Understand the length of your growing season and choose varieties that will ripen within that time frame

-If you live in a short season area you’ll have the best success for vine-ripened heirloom tomatoes if you choose a variety that can ripen in the frost-free window that you have.
+If you live in a short-season area you’ll have the best success for vine-ripened heirloom tomatoes if you choose a variety that can ripen in the frost-free window that you have.
 “Days to harvest” or “Days to maturity” information on seed packages are a guideline only.
 The phrase means that in some location, given the amount of sunlight and rainfall that was available, a single tomato was ripe within that number of days.
-The number of days are counted from the day that the tomato plant is transplanted into the garden, not from the day of planting the seed.
+The number of days is counted from the day that the tomato plant is transplanted into the garden, not from the day of planting the seed.
 This is true for peppers and eggplant as well, since most gardeners start these three plants indoors and transplant them out when the soil has warmed up.

-If your last frost date was May 24th and your first frost date is September 10th, you have 109 days frost free.
+If your last frost date was May 24th and your first frost date is September 10th, you have 109 days frost-free.
 If you choose tomatoes that are 90 days to maturity, you won’t be eating tomatoes till the end of August, and you’ll be harvesting a lot of green tomatoes in September.
 In fact, your tomato plants will just be revving up when the first frost kills the vine.
 But if you choose a tomato variety that matures in 75 days, you’ll be eating tomatoes at the end of July and you’ll have a good chance of ripe tomatoes right into September.

 2. Grandma chose from determinate and indeterminate plants

 Heirloom tomatoes are almost always indeterminate, with just a few exceptions.
 This means they grow a large vine and set fruit over a long period.
 The fruit on an indeterminate plant will mature over the season, and allow for multiple pickings.
 These plants need more than just a tomato cage for support.
-Provide them with a trellis or other support to keep the vines disease free.
-Indeterminate plants are especially suited to fresh eating, since the fruit develops over the long season.
-On the other hand determinate plants grow a stocky plant that does very well in containers.
+Provide them with a trellis or other support to keep the vines disease-free.
+Indeterminate plants are especially suited to fresh eating since the fruit develops over the long season.
+On the other hand, determinate plants grow a stocky plant that does very well in containers.
 These do fine with just tomato cages for support.
 Determinate plants mature most of their fruit all at once, allowing for ample fruit for canning and preserving.
 Roma tomatoes are an heirloom variety with a determinate growth habit.

 3. Grandma chose her heirloom tomatoes for colour, shape, taste, and size

 Having a wide variety of colours, shapes, and sizes allows for gorgeous salads, preserves, and displays for the fair.
-There are lots of red beef steak type tomatoes to choose from and this is what most people grow.
+There are lots of red beef steak-type tomatoes to choose from and this is what most people grow.
 But there’s a huge variety to choose from and these can make your farm stand, fair entry, and dining room table really stand out.
 Plus these other varieties have a different mix of acidity and sweetness for the ultimate test of a homegrown tomato – the taste test.

 4. Grandma started her seedlings indoors